Penthouse apartment: Development

-European designers and architects long recognized the potential in creating living spaces that could make use of rooftops and such setbacks.
 Penthouses first appeared in US cities in the 1920s with the exploitation of roof spaces for upscale property.
 The first recognized development was atop the Plaza Hotel overlooking Central Park in New York City in 1923.
 Its success caused a rapid development of similar luxury penthouse apartments in most major cities in the United States in the following years.

 The popularity of penthouses stemmed from the setbacks allowing for significantly larger private outdoor terrace spaces than traditional cantilevered balconies.
 Due to the desirability of having outdoor space, buildings began to be designed with setbacks that could accommodate the development of apartments and terraces on their uppermost levels.